weixuanli3/Microsoft-Streams/assumptions.md

 - Assuming handle will always be of reasonable length due to number of ppl with the exact same name being low
     - (At the moment is susceptible to malicious users breaking the system by creating multiple of the same user)

-- Somwthing should add later anout special characters
+- Something should add later anout special characters